By Diane Small

 Back when streetwear originated, designers made items with robust fabrics that could hold up to moves from extreme sports, like skidding on the pavement after a fall from a skateboard.
 This utilitarian approach resulted in a lot of boxy and somewhat unflattering clothing.

 Now, however, things have changed: the majority of streetwear brands produce cheaply (and usually unethically) made garments that will barely stand up to a few wash cycles, let alone a spill on the sidewalk.

 Opting for key pieces in premium fabrics allow you to maintain your street cred whist upping the ante in terms of sustainability and sophistication.
 An example?
 This jacket by OtherLinks, blends athleisure with luxe.

 2. Choose More Ethical Shoes

-When it comes to streetwear, the shoes you choose can make or break an outfit.
+There’s no doubt that heeled shoes are on the way out, and the newest fashion ‘rule’ is trainers with everything – even dresses!
+But when it comes to streetwear, the shoes you choose can make or break an outfit.
 But when chosen wisely, they don’t have to be sweatshop-made, or break your bank account, like the latest Yeezys would do.
 Of course, they should also be made from ethical, animal-friendly fabrics.